 - There is some acceptable train-spotting to be done at The Holiday Train Show at the New York Botanical Gardens.
 It’s a hardy perennial.

-- If you are in New York for New Year, it has to be Times Square to see the famous ball drop.
-Don’t fight the crowds – embrace them!
+- If you are in New York for New Year, it has to be Times Square to see the famous ball drop – when crowds are allowed.